Why a Pre-Mediation Report Changes the First Mediation Session

 The pre-mediation report is for the mediator only.
 Parties do not see the report and cannot access it.

-This separation protects honesty during preparation and allows the mediator to use the information carefully and professionally during the session.
+This separation supports private preparation and allows the mediator to use the information carefully and professionally during the session.

 The Impact on the Mediation Process